compat-project/QCG-PilotJob/docs/examples.rst

 QCG-PilotJob Manager can be used in two different ways:

 - as an service accessible with API
-- as a command line utility to execute static, prepared job workflows
+- as a command line utility to execute static, prepared job workflows in a batch mode

-The second method allows to dynamically control the jobs execution.
+The first method allows to dynamically control the jobs execution.

 Example API application
 -----------------------